Brave Curved Muay Thai Pad

 The Body Shield is one of the most popular targets across the martial arts, tactical, and self-defense training spectrum, thanks to the versatility of its large size.
-Multiple handles give the holder different options, and the Advanced Foam Core (AFC) fil
+Multiple handles give the holder different options.

 THAI PADS OR FOCUS MITTS: WHAT SHOULD I USE?